 Just because you’re among those who are sensitive to pollen, mold, or dust, doesn’t mean you have to resign yourself to months of misery.
-Here are a few tips to help you nip spring allergies in the bud.
+Here are a few tips about how to prevent allergies this fall.

-Antihistamines like fexofenadine (Allegra), loratadine (Claritin), or cetirizine (Zyrtec) work by blocking your body’s production of histamine, the chemical that triggers allergy symptoms.
-These newer-generation antihistamines don’t cause drowsiness like older drugs such as diphenhydramine (Benadryl).
+Antihistamines like fexofenadine (Allegra), loratadine (Claritin), or cetirizine (Zyrtec) block your body’s production of histamine, the chemical that triggers allergy symptoms.
+These newer-generation antihistamines don’t cause drowsiness like older drugs, such as diphenhydramine (Benadryl).

-Another option is to try a nasal steroid spray like fluticasone (Flonase) or triamcinolone (Nasacort), which are now available over-the-counter.
+Another option is to try a nasal steroid spray like fluticasone (Flonase) or triamcinolone (Nasacort), which are available over the counter.
 They’ll bring down swelling in your nose and relieve nasal congestion.
-But again, “the key is to use them throughout allergy season, not just on an as-needed basis,” according to Gawchik.
+But “the key is to use them throughout allergy season, not just on an as-needed basis,” according to Gawchik.

 If allergy medicines don’t relieve your symptoms, try immunotherapy.
 You’ll have to visit your doctor several times for a series of shots, or you can take drops or pills that dissolve under your tongue.
 Either way, immunotherapy will gradually increase your body’s resistance to the allergen, making you less sensitive to it the next time allergy season comes around.